-Establishing Strong Foundations - this Strategic Pathway has a focus on upgrading technology systems to ensure that TCU continues to meet all our regulatory obligations and has the capability to continue to offer appropriate products and access channels including a full range of digital services.
+Establishing Strong Foundations - this Strategic Pathway has a focus on upgrading technology systems and processes to ensure that TCU continues to meet all our regulatory obligations and has the capability to continue to offer appropriate products and access channels including a full range of digital services.
+This year we have established a new accounting and reporting package that significantly reduces our manual paper processes.
+We have also licenced upgrades to all our banking and business applications with the upgrade projects scheduled for 2023.

-Developing a sustainable future - this Strategic Pathway introduces a money hub approach where we partner with other finance/money related businesses and government agencies to create a 'one-stop-shop' for people within the communities to deal with all their 'money business' needs.
-During the year we have undertaken a feasibility study with the Department of Social Services to assess the viability of an ADI such as TCU being involved in the issuing and management of Government welfare cards.
+Developing a sustainable future - this Strategic Pathway introduces a 'money business' hub approach where we partner with other finance/money related businesses and government agencies to create a 'one-stop-shop' for people within remote communities to deal with all their 'money business' needs.
+During the year we launched the TCU CDC product in association with the Department of Social Services as a part of the CDC trial.
+This demonstrates that TCU staff in remote communities can provide support across a range of 'money business' related activities.
+Next year we plan to introduce self-service devices in-Branch with support from TCU staff.